 Codes and Frequencies

-HIOTHGOVE indicates, from 1997 forward, whether the person currently has health care coverage provided by a public program at the time of the interview other than Medicare, Medicaid, CHIP/SCHIP (1999 forward), Military health care/VA, TRICARE/CHAMPUS/CHAMP-VA, Indian Health Service, or a State- sponsored public health insurance plan.
+HIOTHGOVE indicates, from 1997 forward, whether the person currently has health care coverage provided by a public program at the time of the interview other than Medicare (for sample adults only beginning in 2019), Medicaid, CHIP/SCHIP (1999 forward), Military health care/VA, TRICARE/CHAMPUS/CHAMP-VA, Indian Health Service, or a State- sponsored public health insurance plan.

 In 1992, this variable refers to insurance coverage during the month prior to the interview.
 All missing data in 1992 were imputed by the NHIS.
 Please refer to HIOTHGOVEFL to identify persons with imputed data.